Skip links

 One of the numerous reasons for WordPress' success is its beginner-friendly approach, which needs users to have little to no technical skills.
 This makes learning the fundamentals of website development as simple as using the WordPress interface, plugins, and themes.

 WordPress, which was first released over a decade ago, has grown to become the most popular website-building software on the planet.
 No prior understanding of the underlying structure is required to install WordPress and administer the site.
-However, you may find yourself in a circumstance where you need to know about the WordPress schema.
+However, you may find yourself in a circumstance where you need to know about the WordPress database schema.

 Anyone who wants to go beyond the fundamentals, however, should educate oneself with WordPress to some extent.